-David joined us in July 2015 after eight years working in South Africa, where he brought together NGOs specialising in sexual and reproductive health and rights, and environmental conservation.
-David is a qualified Game Ranger and has advised the Endangered Wildlife Trust on integrating reproductive health actions within their conservation programmes.
-David is a former solicitor and has practised law in England & Wales, the Republic of Ireland, Hong Kong and South Africa (where he ran his own practice and represented numerous NGOs on legal, strategic and fundraising issues).
-David is a member of the Executive Committee of the International Union for Conservation of Nature’s National Committee UK, and a member of IUCN’s Commission on Environmental, Economic & Social Policy and Species Survival Commission.
+David joined us in 2015, after eight years working in South Africa, where he brought together NGOs specialising in sexual and reproductive health and rights, and environmental conservation.
+He is the co-chair of the Biodiversity & Family Planning Task Force of the International Union for Conservation of Nature (IUCN).
+He is also a member of IUCN’s Climate Crisis Commission, Commission on Environmental, Economic & Social Policy and Species Survival Commission.
+David is a qualified Game Ranger, has advised the Endangered Wildlife Trust on integrating reproductive health actions within conservation programmes, and is a former solicitor who has practised law in England & Wales, the Republic of Ireland, Hong Kong and South Africa.
 In 2021, in recognition of his work for the Trust, he was appointed a Fellow of the Royal Geographical Society.

 Financial and Office Manager

 Nataliya joined us in 2019 and brings over 10 years of experience from working as a Finance Manager in several growing global health NGOs including Medical Aid Films and the Global Health Film Initiative.
 Additionally, Nataliya has over 25 years’ international experience from the commercial sector.
 She is a life member of RHS and also supports other charities promoting recycling, human and animal well-being, preservation of old crafts and skills for future generations.
 Nataliya is also our company secretary.

 Dr Clare Goodhart